ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

   * train.py :

       The .py file which contains the function that can be used to train the agent.
-  * Navigation_train.ipynb :
+  * Navigation_train_DQN.ipynb :

-      The jupyter notebook file I actually used to train the agent.
+      The jupyter notebook file I actually used to train the DQN agent.
 It also contains the code for training with each algorithm

+  * Navigation_train_PPO.ipynb :

+      The jupyter notebook file I actually used to train the PPO agent.
+It used two methods to calculate the expected reward.
+It seems that TD is more stable than MC.

   * Report.pdf :

       A report of my experiments.
-Still updating.
-But I guess not many people will actually read that.
-So I listed the future interests here
-  * Future Plan/ On going:
-      Speed up Prioritized DQN

-      Implement Double DQN

-      Implement Rainbow

-      Implement olicy gradient (Working on it)
+Mostly about implement of different DQN.